SystemsApproach/security/systems.rst

 data to the actual port at which the server is listening.

 Port forwarding effectively creates a secure tunnel that provides confidentiality and authentication.
-(In practice, it sometimes also gets you through a corporate firewall, which often leave port 22 open.)
 It is possible to provide a kind of virtual private network (VPN) using SSH tunnels in this way, but unlike the VPN mechanism described in the next section, SSH tunnels to a single remote machine rather than to a remote network.
 The latter gives you access to *any* machine on the local network.
+In practice, it is also the case that corporate firewalls often block port 22 (SSH's well-known port) limiting the situations in which SSH works as a VPN-like tunnel.

-9.3 IP Security (IPsec)
+7.3 IP Security (IPsec)
 -------------------------

 One of the earliest efforts to integrate security into the Internet